RetroDECK/ES-DE/CONTRIBUTING.md

 #### v1.1

-* Support for Raspberry Pi 4 (Ubuntu and Raspberry Pi OS)
+* Support for Raspberry Pi 4 with OpenGL ES 2.0 (Ubuntu and Raspberry Pi OS)
 * Mix image generation based on screenshots, 3D boxes and marquee files (as in Skyscraper)
 * Improve full-screen support, remove the temporary full screen hacks
 * Proper game launching screen